Saba Qamar announces legal case against local journalist over ‘false’ harassment allegations

 Saba Qamar has announced legal action against journalist Naeem Hanif following allegations he made regarding her past.

-The controversy stirred when the Besharam actress made strong remarks against Karachi during her recent conversation during a podcast.
+The controversy stirred when the Besharam actress made strong remarks against Karachi during her recent conversation on a podcast.

 During the conversation, Qamar was asked if she would ever move to Karachi permanently to which the actress boldly replied, “Astaghfirullah, never!”